 Old Sneed Park Nature Reserve

 Old Sneed Park Nature Reserve is a quiet and peaceful field walk just off the road Glenavon Park.
-There is a beautiful lake at the reserve, but because of the wildlife that is thriving in the area, dogs are not allowed in the lake (luckily they should not be able to get in as there’s a fence around it).
+There is a beautiful lake at the reserve, but because of the wildlife that is thriving in the area, dogs are not allowed in the lake and need to be kept on a lead.

 Walking away from the lake, follow the field around which leads you to the fascinating woodland and garden walk Bishops Knoll, then on to Bennett’s Patch and White’s Paddock Nature Reserve, where you can see the wicker whales.
 The wales are an art installation for Bristol’s European Green Capital to raise awareness of plastic pollution in the world’s oceans.